kazuhiro4949/UIViewControllerTransitionCoordinatorBug/README.md

 # UIViewControllerTransitionCoordinatorBug
 in iOS 11.0~

-UIViewControllerTransitionCoordinator is not working at the first transition after launcing.
+UIViewControllerTransitionCoordinator is not working at the first transition after launching.

 https://openradar.appspot.com/38135706